 Special Sentences includes facilities to transfer topics between devices.
-So you could, for instance, export from a phone and import to a tablet.
-You can also open your topics in Special Stories, and email them PDF format.
+So you could, for instance, export from a phone and import to a tablet or Chromebook.
+You can also open your topics in Special Stories, and print or email them in a choice of formats.

-These features are available in the Sharing view in Special Sentences, which you can access by tapping Sharing in the main view's menu.
+These features are available in the Actions view in Special Sentences, which you can access by tapping the menu button in the main view and choosing Actions.

 Tapping Export Topic first presents you with a list of the topics you have created: tap the title of the one you would like to export.
 If you have more than one collection, you will be prompted to choose a collection, and then to choose from the topics in that collection.
 An alternative to exporting a single topic is to export the whole collection: to do this, select All topics in collection at the top of the list of topics.

 You are then presented with a choice of Use email, Use Wi-Fi and Use Bluetooth.
 You get the same choice immediately if you tap Import Topic.
-When exporting a single topic (not a whole collection), there is an extra choice Open In “Special Stories”, if Special Stories has been installed on the device.
+When exporting, there is an extra choice Open In “Special Stories”, if Special Stories has been installed on the device.
 If your device doesn't have Bluetooth and/or Wi-Fi, the associated choices are not offered.

 You can use this to send an individual topic, or a whole collection, to yourself or somebody else, as an email attachment.
-When exporting a single topic, you are presented with 2 options:
+You will be presented with a choice of formats for the attachment:

-This sends the topic as a PDF file, with text and pictures but no sounds.
+This sends the topic as a PDF attachment, with text and pictures but no sounds, with each sentence laid out on its own page, similarly to a page in Special Stories.
 At Android 4.4 and later, the PDF file will use the same font as set in the app's settings, and can include any characters.
 At earlier versions of Android, the PDF file always uses Helvetica font, and can only include Western European characters.

-To export, simply choose the desired option, add the recipient to the otherwise already completed email message, and send.
+To export, simply choose the desired format.
+If you have more than one email app on your device, you will be presented with a choice.
+In the email app, add the recipient to the otherwise already completed message, and send.
 When exporting a whole collection of topics, the PDF option is not available.

 You may want to use this as a backup facility, if you've carefully added topics that you want to be sure you won't lose (e.g. if the device is damaged or lost).
-In this case, we recommend selecting Email as Special Sentences, as this is the only option that allows for re-importing into Special Sentences and updating subsequently.
+In this case, we recommend selecting Special Sentences format, as this is the only option that allows for directly re-importing into Special Sentences and updating subsequently.

 Tapping the Import topic button directly and choosing the Use email option, will pop up a message reminding you to use an email app instead.

-Using email export and import, it is also possible to transfer topics and collections between Special Sentences running on Android and Special Sentences running on an Apple mobile device, in either direction.
+Using email export and import, it is also possible to transfer topics and collections between Special Sentences running on Android and Special Sentences running on an Apple iPad or iPhone, in either direction.

 You can use Bluetooth to transfer a topic or collection directly between two Android devices, without having to go via email.
 The devices must be physically close to each other, and both must support Bluetooth.
 Please ensure you have already paired the devices using their Bluetooth settings.